preames/bp3-microarch/README.md

 Weirdly, both of these take 4 cycles on average, not 3 as measured by the latency test above.
 I ran another variant of the latency test (vmv1r_latency_alternating.s) with a slightly different structure.
 It really does look like both of these cases are *slower* than a normal vmv1r, and thus the troughput numbers above probably shouldn't be trusted for these cases either.

+## dependence-on-dest

+The specification has a very special case where when VL=0 the result of most vector instructions must be the prior value of the destination register.
+In particular, this applies even when the instruction is tail agnostic.
+Tail agnostic otherwise allows all elements past VL to be set to -1 unconditionally, but has an exception when VL=0.

+The tests in this campaign exercise the VL=0 case (to check for potential slowdown in this special case), confirm chaining through the destination does force delay, and then try out all of the reasonable sounding dependency breaking idioms.

+In short, the BP3 does respect the dependency on the prior value of the destination register, handles VL=0 at full throughput, and has no identified dependency breaking idiom.

 ## Memory Operations

 ### vle64_m4_x_VL, vlse_m4_x_VL, vlseg2e64_m4_x_VL